josh-collinsworth/joco-gridsome/src/posts/goodbye-wordpress.md

 The answer for me is: no; WordPress isn't worth it anymore in the case of my specific needs and wants.

 I thought about taking the WordPress side of the site to some cheap-o $5/month hosting.
-I tried out [SpinUpWP](https://spinupwp.com/), and liked it a lot, but not enough to justify the cost of one single site.
+I tried out [SpinupWP](https://spinupwp.com/), and liked it a lot, but not enough to justify the cost of one single site.
 (I'd definitely use it if I had multiple client sites to host, though.)

 <Highlight>Eventually, I came to the conclusion that I just want things simple, and headless WordPress is not simple.</Highlight>

 Again: that doesn't mean WordPress is bad.
 It's not.
-It just means that of the zillion things WordPress is and is capable of, either I'm not doing them, or doing them WordPress's way isn't personally worth the tradeoff to me, and for my unique set of needs and goals.
+(And while we're near the topic: neither is PHP.
+That joke can just die, please.)
+This just means that of the zillion things WordPress is and is capable of, either I'm not doing them, or doing them WordPress's way isn't personally worth the tradeoff to me, and for my unique set of needs and goals.

 ## So what's the alternative?

 When this site was headless WordPress, the front-end was already built in <xa to="gridsome.org">Gridsome</xa>, a Vue-based static site generator that could be fairly described as Vue's equivalent of [Gatsby](https://www.gatsbyjs.com/).

-<SideNote>A "static site generator" (SSG) is a tool that takes input of some kind—maybe Markdown files, maybe JSON from an API, or maybe even a combination of different data sources—and turn it all into a traditional, static HTML website.
+<SideNote>A <b>static site generator</b> (or SSG) is a tool that takes input of some kind—maybe Markdown files, maybe JSON from an API, or maybe even a combination of different data sources—and turn it all into a traditional, static HTML website.
 This allows the site to be hosted cheaply and easily on a CDN-backed host for optimum performance.</SideNote>

 While it would've certainly been possible to just abandon the headless formula and go back to good ol' solo WordPress, that wasn't really an option to me.
 I'd lose too much work that had gone into this site already, and honestly, I wasn't interested in abandoning the modern dev experience that a JavaScript-based framework offers.
 I'm not making any value statements here, but to me:

-<Highlight>Authoring front-end code in Markdown and Vue just feels nicer than working with PHP templates.</Highlight>
+<Highlight>Authoring front-end code in Markdown and Vue just feels nicer than working with the block editor and PHP templates.</Highlight>

 (No knock on PHP.
 I still enjoy it when I get the chance to dive back into those waters, like playing an old video game I have fond memories of.
 But it's not my first choice anymore.)